gnolang/gno/README.md

 The best way to reach out right now is to create an issue on github, but this will change soon.

+Telegram: t.me/gnoland (info on gnoland)
+Telegram: t.me/gnolang (devs only -- invite only)